 - Attend a meeting in your region.
 Information for meetings for each region will be added when details become available.
 You can also view materials and videos for past meetings.

 - Learn more about the HMOs in your area by going to the Medicaid member information page and click on "Picking an HMO."
 Here you will find each HMO's webpage, member handbook, and list of providers.

 - Call the HMO enrollment specialist at 1-800-291-2002.

 Benefits of Enrolling in an HMO:

 Your HMO’s job is to provide you with the care you need when you need it.
 Your HMO has a variety of doctors, specialists, clinics, and hospitals for you to choose from.
 Your HMO will support you and help you get appointments with doctors or specialists that could be hard for non-HMO members to get.
-HMOs make sure that you are able to see a primary care doctor and a behavioral health provider within 30 days of when you call.
+HMOs make sure that you are able to see a primary care doctor within 30 days of when you call and a behavioral health provider within 30 days after an inpatient mental health stay.

 If you have a doctor or a provider that is not part of an HMO, your HMO will let you see that provider for 90 days to continue your care.
 If you have approval for a certain service under fee-for-service Medicaid, your HMO will let you continue to get that service from the same provider for 90 days.

 Your HMO has a care manager who will:

 - Work with you to develop a care plan to make sure you receive the care you need.